UNC-Libraries/jitterbug/README.md

 ## Initial setup
-1. If you are not a member of the Jitterbug LDAP group, submit a ticket and request access.
-You must be a member of the group in order to log into Jitterbug.
-2. Get a fresh Jitterbug MySQL production database dump (`$jitterbug-db-dump` refers to the name of this file) from a UNC library sysadmin.
+1. Get a fresh Jitterbug MySQL production database dump (`$jitterbug-db-dump` refers to the name of this file) from a UNC library sysadmin.
-3. Because the dump will contain views, you will need to remove the SQL security definers in the dump file.
+2. Because the dump will contain views, you will need to remove the SQL security definers in the dump file.
 Using sed (on Mac OS X):
 ```bash
 $ sed -i '' 's/DEFINER=[^*]*\*/\*/g' $jitterbug-db-dump
 ```
 ---
 ## Vagrant Installation
-If you would like to use a pre-configured Vagrant box, Laravel Homstead is available for use.
+If you would like to use a pre-configured Vagrant box, Laravel Homestead is available for use.

 ### Installation steps
 1. Clone the jitterbug repository.